Skip to main content

 1

-From your Triple Session dashboard, open AI Coach and click the Insights tab.
+From your Triple Session dashboard, open AI Coach and go to the Insights tab.

 2